-- ▶ Invest in Black-led organizations and organizations with a history of cultivating Black leaders. - ► Examine whether your current grant-making portfolios embody the Principles for Black Equity. - ► Commit to learning more about 2-3 organizations whose work embodies Black equity and racial justice with an intent to explore funding them. - ► Commit to deepening your commitment to existing grantees whose work focuses on Black equity and racial justice, either through increased funding or additional years of funding. - ▶ Share what you've learned with your peers and invite them to learn more about the Black Equity Initiative. - ▶ Partner with The JIB Fund to support the Black leadership development pipeline.
+- ► Invest in Black-led organizations and organizations with a history of cultivating Black leaders. - Examine whether your current grant-making portfolios embody the Principles for Black Equity. - Commit to learning more about 2-3 organizations whose work embodies Black equity and racial justice with an intent to explore funding them. - Commit to deepening your commitment to existing grantees whose work focuses on Black equity and racial justice, either through increased funding or additional years of funding. - ► Share what you've learned with your peers and invite them to learn more about the Black Equity Collective. - Partner with the Black Equity Collective to support the long-term sustainability of Black-led and Black-empowering organizations in Southern California.